 The key to these programs being successful is the facilitation of the small group.
 Each small group will be led by one facilitator.
-The vp: programming, in conjunction with advisers or other officers, selects small group facilitators.
+The vp: member education, in conjunction with the member education adviser and CMT, selects small group facilitators.
 Take care in selecting small group facilitators.
 Consider members who ...